 Transition Projects helps people transition from homelessness to housing in the Portland metro area.
 Each year, we assist more than 10,000 people through a broad array of services, resources, and tools.

-On any given day, we help meet the basic needs of more than 500 people experiencing homelessness through our Day Center.
+On any given day, we help meet the basic needs of more than 500 people experiencing homelessness through our Resource Center.

 On any given night, we provide a safe place to sleep for more than 800 people with nowhere else to turn.